Darktorizo/GoArrow_Data_CoD/README.md

 # GoArrow_Data_CoD
-2024-02-11 Updates
+2024-02-11

-  Go Arrow Dungeon Map updates:
+GoArrow Dungeon Map updates:

-    Unzip BOTH 'Dungeon Map Cache Baseline 20180827' & 'Dungeon Map Cache Updates' into your current ..Plugins\GoArrowVVSEdition\Dungeon Map Cache folder.
+  - Unzip BOTH 'Dungeon Map Cache Baseline 20180827' & 'Dungeon Map Cache Updates' into your current ..Plugins\GoArrowVVSEdition\Dungeon Map Cache folder.
-    Comment: Had to split into 2 files since it was now bigger than 25MB.
+    Had to split into 2 files since it was now bigger than 25MB.
 UGH!

- Go Arrow Atlas Location updates:
+GoArrow Atlas Location updates:

-    Copy data_cod_20240211.xml to your hard drive.
-Open Asheron's call.
+ - Copy data_cod_20240211.xml to your hard drive.
+ - Open Asheron's call.
 Open Go Arrow Plug-in.
 Click Atlas, then Update Menu.
 Copy full path to data_cod_20240211.xml file in the URL field.
-Press "Update Locations Database" TWICE.
+ - Press "Update Locations Database" TWICE.
 Should show 5187 current locations.
 (There are 227 'retired' locations in this file now that are missing or don't work in ACE Emulator version)

-    Comment: Created new file data_cod_20240211.xml since I changed the file format quite a bit from Darktorizo's posted data_cod.xml file.
+Created new file data_cod_20240211.xml since I changed the file format quite a bit from Darktorizo's posted data_cod.xml file.
 I'm using excel to generate xml and sorted file by location id now for easier editing.

-- GoArrow creates ..Plugins\GoArrowVVSEdition\cod_locations.xml from the data in URL file you enter.
+GoArrow creates ..Plugins\GoArrowVVSEdition\cod_locations.xml from the data in URL file you enter.
-- If you delete ..Plugins\GoArrowVVSEdition\locations.xml, Go Arrow will re-create it (This syncs it with cod_locations.xml)
-- You should no longer need GAlocations.xml,
+If you delete ..Plugins\GoArrowVVSEdition\locations.xml, Go Arrow will re-create it (This syncs it with cod_locations.xml) You should no longer need GAlocations.xml,
-- You should no longer need (previous) data_cod.xml
+You should no longer need (previous) data_cod.xml

 Thank you Darktorizo, Roogon and others for creating this locations file!
 More updates to come!
     - lugielord